- About Our Office

 *Sexual Assault/Harassment Amnesty Clause

-The university WILL NOT pursue any conduct violation against a survivor for substance use, including alcohol, at the time of sexual assault/harassment if the sexual assault/harassment is reported to Student Conduct and Community Standards or the Office of Equity and Inclusion.
+The university will not pursue any conduct violation against a survivor for substance use, possession, or distribution at the time of sexual assault/harassment.

 We each have the responsibility to treat others with respect.
 The most important thing you can do is to refrain from engaging in any harassing behavior and not tolerate such behavior from others.
 If you stay aware of your responsibility and assert your rights to a respectful work or learning environment, you will have taken an important step toward eliminating sexual harassment.
 Additionally, each of us can assist the university in taking corrective action by responding appropriately when we learn of situations that may be harassment.